Swarna1310/202Project-Game/README.md

 Kinect device is black box with a camera and sensor port in the front balanced on a small tilted motorized platform to have better of players physical movements.
 This motorized tilt requires more power than that can be supplied by a normal USB port, kinect device is generally with additional power adaptor.
 For development purposes, kinect connecting cable is required that can connect kinect sensor with the PC.

-Benefits of using Kinect for Game development
+Benefits of using Kinect for Game Development

 As per Microsoft, kinect provides with great features that make it a desirable tool for making interactive games.